-There are 4 types of ASD: ostium secundum, ostium primum, sinus venosus, and unroofed coronary sinus.
+There are 4 types of atrial septal defect (ASD): ostium secundum, ostium primum, sinus venosus, and unroofed coronary sinus.
 Secundum defects are the most common.

 Most patients are asymptomatic.
 Untreated defects can produce right atrial enlargement, cardiac arrhythmias, and heart failure over time.